 There are a couple of other places of interest in Port Dickson that you may want to visit.

 We have not visited these personally, so we can’t verify if they are the absolute best things to do in Port Dickson.
 However, they may be something you would like to add to your things to do Port Dickson list.

 - Extreme Park.
 Extreme Park advertises activities such as go-karting, paintball target shooting and ATV.
 Unfortunately, there are many complaints about this online from things not working to height requirements to the fact the activities only last for five minutes.

 Address: Palm Spring Resort, Jalan Pantai Batu 13 KM 21, Mukim Pasir Panjang

 Find more information here.

 - Windmill PD Farm.
-Recently opened this is another animal option with visitor-friendly enclosures.
-You can feed, touch and play with the animals.
+Recently opened this is another Port Dickson interesting place to visit for the animal lovers.
+Here you can feed, touch and play with the animals.

 Address: Lot 3636 Batu, 9, Jalan Pantai